Myth: Market value will be equivocal to the assessed value of the property.

 Myth: A house inspection serves the same purpose as an appraisal.

-Reality: An appraisal does not serve the same purpose as an inspection report.
-An appraiser decides upon an opinion of value in the appraisal process and resulting report.
 A home inspector determines the condition of the property and its main components and reports their findings.